Scheduling Execution in PHP

 In PHP world Scheduled Batch Jobs are mostly implemented by Cron Jobs, that executes process at given time.

-Batches are pretty straight forward in implementation, access to database, iterate and execute.
+Batches are pretty straightforward in implementation, access to database, iterate and execute.

 What we could achieve by that?